 Affirmative Industry is a business that sells products or services where at least 51% of the employees do not have a disability.
+Supervisory personnel and staff of providers who are paid to render the Small Group Employment service cannot be counted in the percentage of employees who do not have a disability.

-Enclave is a business model where participants with a disability are employed by a business/industry to perform specific job functions while working alongside workers without disabilities.
+Enclave is a business model where a small group of participants with a disability are employed by a business/industry to perform specific job functions while working alongside workers without disabilities.